dictu-lang/Dictu/docs/docs/classes.md

 ### Optional Chaining

-Optional chaining allows you to read a property or method of an instance without explicitly having to check for `nil` before attempting to access.
+Optional chaining allows you to read a attribute or method of an instance without explicitly having to check for `nil` before attempting to access.

-**Note:** If the left hand value is not nil the property / method **must** still exist when attempting to access otherwise a runtime error will occur.
+**Note:** If the left hand value is not nil the attribute / method **must** still exist when attempting to access otherwise a runtime error will occur.

 ```js
 class Test {